 I’d also love to see some fantasy ships like maybe a ghost ship or something?
 Although, I was asking for the Hogwarts train and Thomas the Tank Engine in Railway Empire for years and never got it…

-If you like resource management games which will eat hours of your life, check out Port Royale 4.
+If you like resource management games that will eat hours of your life, check out Port Royale 4.
 The thorough tutorials and hints teach you everything you need to know about becoming a merchant and efficiently making a profit, easing you in gradually regardless of your skill level.
 The naval battles and late-game can get a bit tricky and challenging but by the time you reach those you should have had hours of experience under your belt.
 I personally loved playing this game and can’t wait to complete the other three campaigns, if you enjoyed Railway Empire or have an interest in games such as Tropico 6, you really should pick up this game.

 Although I’ve heard some things are more simplistic than previously, the developers are actively listening and adjusting the game, bringing back features and bumping up the difficulty for those who wish to push themselves.
 Keep an eye on the Kalypso Media Twitter account and Blog for more info.